Jorge Coira is a director, scriptwriter and editor from Galicia (Spain).

 As a director he has worked in two short films awarded at several festivals, Mofa e befa en gran liquidación and O matachín; the TV movie Entre Bateas (2002) and his first feature film produced in 2004, The Year of the Slacker.

-His latest film, 18 meals, has been selected in over 30 international festivals and released at theatres in countries from Europe, America and Asia.
+His next film, 18 meals, was selected in over 30 international festivals and released at theatres in countries from Europe, America and Asia.
 It has also received awards for Best Director at the Taormina International Film Festival, the Special Jury Award and Audience Award at the OUFF, the Jury Award and Audience Award at the Tenerife International Film Festival, and the Special Jury Award in the Annecy Biennale.